Berghia stephanieae: Central nervous system and periphery

 The neurogenesis of Berghia stephanieae is similar to that of other nudibranchs.
 The larval nervous system of Berghia stephanieae includes an apical organ, developing central ganglia, and peripheral neurons associated with the velum, foot and posterior part of the larvae.
 The first neurons containing serotonin and FMRFamide are observed during the early veliger stage (5-10% of development) in the apical organ.
 Slightly later, in the veliger stage (15% of development), peripheral FMRFamidergic cells appear in the posterior part of the larvae, and persist throughout metamorphosis into the early juvenile stage (30% of development).
 In other gastropods, these neurons have never been documented to persist during metamorphosis.
 As in many other gastropods, the ganglia of Berghia stephanieae develop from an anterior to posterior direction in both expression patterns, serotonergic and FMRFamidergic, where the cerebral ganglia develop first followed by the pedal-, and the posterior ganglia.
 As in other nudibranchs described, the central nervous system of Berghia stephanieae becomes more concentrated during metamorphosis.
 In the newly metamorphosed Berghia stephanieae rhinophoral ganglia appear as additional neural structures at the same time as the rhinophores start to grow.

 Myogenesis

 Berghia stephanieae has a larval retractor muscle and also the accessory larval retractor muscle is present.
 As in other nudibranchs the post-metamorphic myo-anatomy in Berghia stephanieae is formed de novo.
 However, regardless the number, larval retractor muscles make no contribution to the post-metamorphic columellar muscle in opisthobranchs.

 In the aquarium

 Berghia stephanieae is considered one of the best predators for Aiptasia sp., sea anemones that are usually considered pests in the marine aquarium hobby, because they are stressful to coral around them, and occasionally even sting fish and desirable invertebrates.
 Because Berghia stephanieae only eat Aiptasias, the nudibranchs will die of starvation when all the anemones are gone, so this situation must be taken into account.
 Prior to the description of Berghia stephanieae in 2005, that species from the aquaria have been called as "Berghia verrucicornis".

+Behavior

+Berghia stephanieae exhibits a distinctive defensive behavior known as "bristling."
+This rapid and dramatic response involves the coordinated movement of cerata, which are venomous appendages protruding from the animal's mantle.
+The bristling behavior occurs in two stages: